apache/cordova-docs/www/docs/en/3.5.0/guide/platforms/win8/index.md

 ## Create a New Project

-At this point, to create a new project you can choose between the cross-platform CLI tool described in <a href="../../cli/index.html">The Command-Line Interface</a>, or the set of Windows 8-specific shell tools.
+At this point, to create a new project you can choose between the cross-platform CLI tool described in The Command-Line Interface, or the set of Windows 8-specific shell tools.
 From within a source-code directory, this CLI approach generates an app named _HelloWorld_ within a new `hello` project directory: